BLUE HORIZON 1261

 However, when the shivering and chattering continued, she grumbled low in her throat and crawled beneath the sheet toward the other end of the bed.
 Her fingers finally snagged the thin blanket and she worked quickly to draw the new layer across the lump of her body that had returned to its original warm spot.

 The blanket provided only a modicum of warmth, but Connie was thankful for that extra bit of fabric.
 Unfortunately, the additional layer didn't provide much insulation and the cold in the room sapped further heat from her body in only a short time.

 Teeth chattering, the human sat up in bed, gathered the sheet and blanket around her tightly, and then stood up.
-She was thankful the floor was carpeted, but she immediately searched the dark for her slippers.
+She was thankful for the floor rugs she had put down in her cabin, but she immediately searched the dark for her slippers.
 She found them just under the bed and then shuffled to the light switch.
 She thumbed it on to half-power and then moved to the computer desk, where she sat down on a padded chair.

 She checked the room settings on the monitor and noted that the humidity was low and that the current temperature was only ten degrees Celsius.
 Connie did a quick mental calculation and determined that the room temperature was around fifty degrees Fahrenheit, but as she studied the readout, the number dropped again slightly.
 Frowning, she tapped the controls to alter the climate conditions in her room, but there was no noticeable change in the numbers after several long minutes.

 Grumbling about the inefficient insulation of her room, Connie moved to her closet and dressed quickly.
 Moments later, she left her cabin and stepped out into the corridor.
 The lights were dimmed to simulate early morning hours on the vessel, but after several steps, the woman realized that it was no warmer here than it was in her quarters.
 Something was wrong, she mused.